Gravitational wave friction in light of GW170817 and GW190521: Acknowledgements

-We are grateful to J.~Baird and M.~Hendry for the useful comments on this work.
+The authors thank J.~Baird and M.~Hendry for the useful comments during the development of this work.
+SM is grateful to the Geneva cosmology group for highlighting an error in the preparation of the data needed for the analysis which was partially affecting the results.
 SM is supported by the LabEx UnivEarthS (ANR-10-LABX-0023 and ANR-18-IDEX-0001), of the European Gravitational Observatory and of the Paris Center for Cosmological Physics.
 LH is supported by the Swiss National Science Foundation Early Postdoc Mobility grant 181461.
 IMH is supported by the NSF Graduate Research Fellowship Program under grant DGE-17247915.
 CK is partially supported by the Spanish MINECO under the grants SEV-2016-0588 and PGC2018-101858-B-I00, some of which include ERDF funds from the European Union.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.